Hannah Brown Reveals A Shocking Secret About The Windmill Incident During The Finale Episode

 “I was a little dishonest about something.
 It was actually four times,” she revealed, the crowd going wild with laughter and cheers.

-Weber’s parents who were there during the living airing of the episode, clapped along with everyone else.
+Weber’s parents who were there during the living airing of the episode clapped along with everyone else.